SebastianoF/GeoDsBlog/README.md

-# Algo Corner
+# Geo Data Science Blog

-A Blog about Algorithms and Data Science created with quarto.
+A Blog about Algorithms and Data Science created with [Quarto](https://quarto.org/).

 - Created on the ashes of my blog about geospatial data science on [hashnode](https://geods.hashnode.dev/) and my [medium blog](https://medium.com/@sebastianof/).